How to Improve Communication with Your Boss

 1. Keep Your Boss Informed

 Your boss doesn’t like surprises.
-If something bad has happened, its better they find out from you now than from someone else later.
-If you want a better boss, and better communication with your boss, then keep them informed.
+If something bad occurs, its better they find out from you now than from someone else later.
+If you want a better boss, and better communication with your boss, then keep your boos informed so there are no surprises.

 2. Meet with Your Boss Frequently